Accrete D3 film-coated tablets

 Each film-coated tablet contains 600 mg calcium (as calcium carbonate 1500 mg) and 10 micrograms of colecalciferol (equivalent to 400 IU vitamin D3

 Each film-coated tablet contains 0.3 mg hydrogenated soya-bean oil and 1.52 mg sucrose.

 For the full list of excipients, see 6.1

 Ochre oval film-coated tablets, scored on one side.
 When broken the exposed surface is white.

 The score line is only to facilitate breaking for ease of swallowing and not to divide into equal doses.

-Prevention and treatment of vitamin D and calcium deficiency in the elderly.
+Prevention and treatment of vitamin D and calcium deficiency in elderly.

-Vitamin D and calcium supplement as an adjunct to specific osteoporosis treatments of patients who are at risk of vitamin D and calcium deficiency.
+Vitamin D and calcium supplement as an adjunct to specific osteoporosis treatment of patients who are at risk of vitamin D and calcium deficiency.

 Adults and elderly

 One tablet twice a day (e.g. one tablet in the morning and one tablet in the evening).
 Dose reduction should be considered as necessary following the monitoring of calcium levels as indicated in section 4.4 and 4.5.